5 key steps to successful patient recruitment

-When you begin the recruitment process for your clinical trial, it is essential that potential participants understand what they’re getting into.
+When you begin recruiting for your clinical trial, it is essential that potential participants understand what they’re getting into.
+A 2016 survey by StudyWell estimates that 50% of Americans might not even be aware of clinical trials and the clinical research process!
 By outlining the purpose of the trial and ensuring patients understand what will be expected of them throughout, you can improve your chances of securing participants.
 After all, knowledge is power!
-Once recruits are clear about the research study and the clinical trial process as a whole, they’ll be able to make an informed decision about participating.
+Once candidates are clear about the research study and its process as a whole, they’ll be able to make an informed decision about participating.
 Confusion can be one of the biggest obstacles to participation, so clarity is your greatest asset.

 P.S.
 This step also proves to be invaluable when it comes to retaining participants!